Ensenada harbor scene with fishing boats moored at dock and Baja California mountains in background

 Valle de Guadalupe would astonish me when I first learned Ensenada's wine story.
 This is the oldest wine region in the Americas — Dominican missionaries planted the first vines at San Ignacio Mission in 1703, decades before California's wine country existed.
 Bodega Santo Tomás, founded by those same Dominicans in 1888, still operates today as Mexico's oldest winery.
 Then came the Russian immigrants in the early 1900s, fleeing revolution and bringing their own grape-growing traditions to this Mediterranean-like climate.
 They recognized what the Spanish friars had discovered: this high desert valley was perfectly suited for viticulture.

 The Moment That Converted Me: I was eating a fish taco at a white plastic table on a side street, flies buzzing, dubious about my choices.
-Then the first bite — battered fish, perfect crema, cabbage, lime, a salsa that sang.
-By my third taco, I understood why people drive from San Diego just for this.
+The scent of sizzling oil and fresh tortillas filled the air.
+Then the first bite — the taste of perfectly battered fish, creamy crema, crisp cabbage, lime, a salsa that sang.
+By my third taco, something shifted in my understanding of food and place.
+I finally understood why people drive from San Diego just for this, and my heart swelled with gratitude for having stumbled onto this unmarked treasure.
 The line of locals waiting confirmed I'd found the real thing.
 Sometimes the best discoveries come when you leave the tourist path behind.

 La Bufadora would draw me south to witness North America's largest marine geyser.
 Located 30 minutes from town at the end of the Punta Banda peninsula, this dramatic blowhole shoots seawater up to 100 feet through a rock cavity during big swells.
 The locals tell a more poignant story: long ago, a baby whale swam into the sea cave and became trapped.
 Unable to escape, it turned to stone, and now breathes eternally through the rocks — each thunderous spout the whale's sorrowful call to the ocean it can never rejoin.
 Legend aside, the geological reality is equally dramatic when conditions align — big swells, high tide, the right angle of waves.
 I would stand on the viewing platform and feel the spray drench the entire crowd.